mera-andrei-30127/Java/README.md

     * _insertCard()_ method from ATM will compare received pin with the pin stored in card.
 If 2 pins match the card will be stored as attribute and will be used for executing transactions.
     * _removeCard()_ method will _invalidate_ a previously inserted card by making the attribute null.
 2. Demonstrate the functionality of application in Exercise1 class main method.
-3. Create minimal unit tests for testing the behavior of the programm.
+3. Create minimal unit tests for testing the behavior of the program.